-April 12, 2019
+April 12, 2021

-A cockroach allergy surprises a lot people, but it’s actually pretty common.
-So common that it’s one of the 58 allergens our drops treat.
+A cockroach allergy surprises a lot of people, but it’s actually pretty common.
+So common that it’s one of the 58 allergens our allergy drops treat.
 An allergy to roaches is near impossible to find out about unless you’ve had an allergy test.
-You won’t be breaking out in hives at the thought of them, but they can cause hay fever like symptoms when they are around.
-For some people, it’s not the mold that is making it hard to breathe in their homes, but something else that is in their walls.
+You won’t be breaking out in hives at the thought of them, but they can cause hay fever-like symptoms when they are around.
+Cockroaches produce proteins that people with allergies react to and can cause reactions like itching, sneezing, coughing, and watery eyes.

 #3- Sweat allergy

 You can be allergic to sweat.
 Yes, you read that right.
 You might be surprised to learn that you can be allergic to your own sweat.
 It's called cholinergic urticaria, it’s a condition where your body mistakenly recognizes certain compounds in your own sweat as foreign invaders and mounts an immune response against them.
 This causes your skin to become itchy and irritated, which leads to rashes and blisters when the histamines make contact with the skin.

 If you have this condition, you'll experience symptoms after sweating or being in warm environments for long periods of time — like saunas or hot tubs — as well as having a fever and feeling nausea after exercising.